A total of 11 mines located in the upper Ani River basin are collectively called "Ani Mine" and produced gold, silver, and copper ores.

 In 1884, they completed a connecting adit called 'Sanmai-Tsudo' between Sanmai and Kosawa, enabling the gathering of ores from each copper mine to Kosawa.

-Additionally, an exclusive railway line was constructed to transport concentrates from Kosawa to Mizunashi Smelter.
+Additionally, an dedicated railway line was constructed to transport concentrates from Kosawa to Mizunashi Smelter.

 As a result, scattered mining facilities and distribution were centralized at Kosawa, causing the disappearance of long-established settlements around each mine.